taypopp/Popp-Portfolio/TechLayoffs.md

 ### Student, mid 20's

-- **What are the visualizations telling you?**
+- **What are the visualizations telling you?** The number of layoffs at tech companies so far in 2022
 - **How do the visualizations make you feel about the data?
-Do the two visualizations make you feel differently?**
+Do the two visualizations make you feel differently?** The second visualization places a lot more emphasis on what’s going on.
+The Amazon bar, which is the largest and therefore most prominent, stretches all the way across the screen.
+This highlights the extent of the layoffs better.
-- **Is there anything that confuses you about the visualizations?**
+- **Is there anything that confuses you about the visualizations?** The first visualization only includes every other company label, leaving a lot of questions about which companies those are.
-- **Is there anything you would do differently to visualize this data?**
+- **Is there anything you would do differently to visualize this data?** The second vizualization is a bit large.
+It’s hard to view the whole thing with the axis visible.

 ### Feedback Conclusions

+The feedback I received largely showed preference for the second visualization.
+The orientation of the bars allowed for the company names to be listed more legibly and made more of an impact.

+There were concerns about the labels in the first visualization, as only every other label was shown.
+I was not able to fix this, but it won't be an issue as I am moving forward with the orientation of the second visualization.

+There were two specific suggestions: make the axis labels darker and include fewer companies.
+I chose to incorporate both in the final visualization.

 ## Final Visualization

+This final visualization shows the number of employees various tech companies have laid off in 2022.
+Only companies listed in the [original data source](https://news.crunchbase.com/startups/tech-layoffs-2022/) that have laid off at least 500 companies this year were included, which resulted in a final dataset of 28 companies.
+The companies are listed in reverse order of number of layoffs.
+Amazon had the highest number with 10,000 layoffs and is therefore highlighted in a different color at the top.
+While it was not mentioned in my feedback, I also decided to include data label for each bar to further emphasize the number of layoffs.
+This provides a more intuitive and impactful visualizaiton of layoffs in the tech industry than the original visualization, which included more information than the viewer needed.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11850136"><script src="https://public.flourish.studio/resources/embed.js"></script></div>